 The previous year Coventry had been on the end of one of the biggest FA Cup upsets of all time, losing to non-league Sutton, and they were again humbled in the 1989-90 competition, losing to Third Division Northampton.
 They did have a good run in the League Cup though where they made the semi-finals.
 The club eventually finished 12th in the league.

 Coventry donned this classic football shirt for a season when, to all intents and purposes, it looked as if their 28-year stay in English football’s top flight was coming to an end.
 The season started with optimism high as Ron Atkinson took charge of the club with Gordon Strachan as his assistant, a number of big-name signings were made too, including Noel Whelan for a club-record £2million.

 But from the end of September until the end of the season the club were in the bottom five of the Premier League, including a run of 14 games without a win, their worst in top-flight at that point.
 However, the club found one of their only spots of form in the last month of the season, winning three and drawing two of the last six games to finish on 38 points and escape relegation on goal difference.
 The only game Coventry lost in their last six was away to eventual champions Manchester United, a game during which defender David Busst suffered one of the worst injuries ever seen in football and meant he never played again.

 Coventry’s only ever major honour and a fantastic FA Cup Final in 1987.

 Buy from: Amazon

-Amazon doesn’t have many retro Coventry shirts, but they do have a lot of retro Coventry memorabilia that is well worth a look.
+Amazon doesn’t have many Coventry City retro shirts, but they do have a lot of retro Coventry memorabilia that is well worth a look.